-Include academic updates, such as first semester grades and information about any recent developments that might be impressive, can potentially influence a medical school’s decision.
+Updating medical school applications, such as sending first semester grades and information about any recent developments that might be impressive, can potentially influence a medical school’s decision.
 In your update letter you should also express your specific interest in the school to which you are writing.
 Send a medical school update letter and consider a letter of intent.
 Below you will find an example medical school letter of intent.